-(a) Statement of Compliance
+(a) Statement of compliance:

-These financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The significant accounting policies applied in the preparation of these financial statements are set out in note 3.

-These financial statements were approved by the Board of Directors on January 24, 2022.
+These financial statements were authorized for issue by the Board of Directors on December 21, 2022.

-(b) Basis of Measurement
+(b) Basis of measurement:

-These financial statements are prepared on an accrual basis and are based on historical costs except for certain financial instruments which are measured at fair value as explained in the accounting policies set out in Note 4.
+These financial statements are prepared on an accrual basis and are based on historical costs except for cash, which is measured at fair value as explained in the accounting policies set out in note 3.